MartinTheDragon/Nuclear-Tech-Mod-Remake/docs/contributing/ide_setup.md

 For IntelliJ, ForgeGradle (the Gradle plugin for developing mods with Forge) has a builtin Gradle task called `genIntellijRuns`.
 You can run it by opening the Gradle tool window from the right sidebar (the elephant icon), then finding it under `Nuclear Tech Mod` > `Tasks` > `forgegradle runs`, and finally double-clicking `genIntellijRuns`.

-When the task execution finished, you should now see the options `runClient`, `runData` and `runServer` in the dropdown-menu to the top-right next to the play button.
+When the task execution finished, you should see the options `runClient`, `runData` and `runServer` in the dropdown-menu to the top-right next to the play button.
 You'll need those for [testing your changes](testing.md).